paulsinclair51/briteTest/docs/Contributor_Guide.md

 #### Step 4: Merge into Main

 - Once approved, the PR is merged into the `main` branch.
-- Changes are now part of the official codebase.
+- Changes are now part of the official codebase but not yet released.
 - The branch can be deleted after merging.
 </details>